ltiao/site/content/_index.md

               As an applied scientist intern at Amazon Web Services (AWS), I led an explorative research project focused on addressing the challenges of hyperparameter optimization for large language models (LLMs).
 Our primary objective was to gain a comprehensive understanding of the scaling behavior of LLMs and investigate the feasibility of extrapolating optimal hyperparameters from smaller LLMs to their massive counterparts.
 This hands-on work involved orchestrating the parallel training of multiple LLMs from scratch across numerous GPU cloud instances to gain insights into their scaling dynamics.

               During this internship, I was fortunate to be reunited with [Aaron Klein](https://aaronkl.github.io/), [Matthias Seeger](https://mseeger.github.io/), and [Cédric Archambeau](http://www0.cs.ucl.ac.uk/staff/c.archambeau/), with whom I had previously collaborated during an earlier internship at AWS Berlin.
-        - title: Doctoral Placement Researcher
+        - title: Doctoral Student Researcher
           company: Secondmind
           company_url: https://www.secondmind.ai/
           company_logo: secondmind